poralo/fromthetransistor/Section 1/Transistors.md

 Need to install icarus verilog to compile Verilog language and GTKWave to see the output signals.

 Play with it, we can create 'and', 'or' etc... logical gates to begin with.

+A simple and interesant tutorial could be found at : http://www.asic-world.com/verilog/veritut.html

+TODO :

+[] implements a simple counter in Verilog